Hark! Hark! what sounds salute my ear?

 After the fires had gone out and Newark returned to normal business, Whitehead would relive the scene on the Common often: we know this only because it’s one of the very few early memories he recorded.
 A childhood is no easy thing for the biographer to reconstruct, but, given that Whitehead’s initial development occurred amid the din of war, we can surmise that what would become his own most prized armament, namely his speech and language, was imbued with the dominant vocabulary of the time, words such as liberty, independence, honor and sacrifice.

 The conflict of 1812-15 shaped Whitehead’s life and all American lives by the idea that citizenship entailed a commitment, at least in principle, to defend the country’s honor at any cost.
 It was a muscular, ultimately an imperialist, concept of nationhood that matured with the war’s happy conclusion and the crowning of the victor of New Orleans, Andrew Jackson, as a national hero.
-In the ensuing expansion to the south and west William Whitehead was to be both spectator and participant, and he would bear witness to the consequences as his country began to assume dominion over a continent.
+Of the ensuing expansion to the south and west William Whitehead was to be both spectator and participant, and he would bear witness to the consequences as his country began to assume dominion over a continent.

 Copyright © 2019 Gregory J. Guderian